kubewarden/docs/src/distributing-policies/secure-supply-chain.md

 2022-03-29T18:07:39.062292Z  INFO kwctl::verify: Policy successfully verified
 ```

-## How to configure policy server to check policies signatures
+## Configuring the policy server to check policy signatures

-To configure Kubewarden to run only the trusted policies the users must create
+To configure Kubewarden to run only trusted policies, the users must create
 `configmap` with the minimum signatures requirements to allow a policy to be
 executed in the environment.
 The `configmap` follows the same structure of the
-file used to verify policy in the `kwctl`.
-The different is that the `configmap`
+file used to verify policy in the `kwctl` utility.
+The only difference in this case would be that the `configmap`
-should define all the configuration under the `verification-config` field.
+should define all the configurations under the `verification-config` field.
-As example, let's consider that the users want to run policies signed by the Kubewarden
+For example, let's consider that the users want to run policies signed by the Kubewarden
-organization they can create a `configmap` with the following commands:
+organization.
+A sample `configmap` for this scenario has been illustrated below:

 ```bash
 cat kubewarden_signatures.yaml